-Flow's Parallel Processing Unit solves one of the most fundamental computing dilemmas - parallel processing.
+Flow's Parallel Processing Unit solves one of computing's most fundamental dilemmas - parallel processing.

 Core benefits of Flow's technology